What is canal stenosis surgery and is it the right treatment option for me?

 Spinal stenosis is most frequently experienced in the cervical and lumbar spine segments, the neck and lower back, respectively.
 These sections of the spine are extremely mobile and flexible and also support significant weight loads.
 Weight overload exaggerates wear and tear, and is one of the reasons neck and lower back pain is so common.
 Some types of spinal deterioration that lead to spinal stenosis include:

 - Osteoarthritis — inflamed joint tissue can enlarge, constricting the spinal canal

 - Osteophytes — the development of bone spurs often leads to nerve compression

-- Injury – injured or swollen tissue also constricts the spinal canal
+- Injury – injured or swollen tissue can constrict the spinal canal

 - Spondylolisthesis — the misalignment of a vertebra restricts spinal canal space